floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in Elasticsearch, including Kibana, Logstash and Beats.

-Search Guard comes in three flavours:
+Search Guard comes in two variants and three editions:
+### Search Guard variants

+* Search Guard (Classic)
+  * Search Guard like you know it as of yet
+  * Bugfixes only, no new features
++ Search Guard FLX (pronounced as FLEX)
+  * Next generation Search Guard
+  * Lots of enhancements
+  * Our recommended solution to secure Elasticsearch

+### Search Guard editions

-* Free Community Edition
+* Free Community Edition (Apache 2 licensed, open source and free of charge)
-* Enterprise Edition
+* Enterprise Edition (with costs, non open source)
-* Compliance Edition for covering regulations like PCI, GDPR, HIPAA or SOX
+* Compliance Edition for covering regulations like PCI, GDPR, HIPAA or SOX (with costs, non open source)

 ## TLS Encryption